-Consider the following NFL spread:
+Consider the following NFL betting spread:

-The point spread is 10 points (with the Seahawks favorited by +10 points over the underdogs, the Jacksonville Jaguars).
+- The point spread is 10 points (with the Seahawks favorited by +10 points over the underdogs, the Jacksonville Jaguars).

-To win a spread bet on the favorites – they must win outright by more than ten points.
+- To win a spread bet on the favorites – they must win outright by more than ten points.

-To win a point spread wager on the favorite, they must win the game outright by more than the spread (which in this case is 10 points).
+- To win a point spread wager on the favorite, they must win the game outright by more than the spread (which in this case is 10 points).

-To win a point spread bet on the underdogs they must “cover” the spreadk – by either winning the game outright or losing by nine points or less.
+- To win a point spread bet on the underdogs they must “cover” the spread -either:

 “Betting the over” or “Betting the Under” is a common practice with sports fans.